 - 1. There will be 4 exams given during the semester.
 They will vary in point value from 50-100 pts.
 Each exam will cover a "Part" as signified in the text. - 2.
-There will be a comprehensive final worth 200 pts. - 3.
+The course will culminate in a mock criminal case where students will have to testify in court... - 3.
 There will be various assignments due either in class or at determined dates as specified by the instructor.
-The point value of assignments will vary. - 4.
-There is an expectation that students will attend class as scheduled and be prepared to contribute to classroom discussions, projects, etc. Any instances of academic dishonesty can result in failure of the class.
+The point value of assignments will vary.